schnitzelburger/openbeatster/README.md

 A web application for scanning Spotify QR codes and playing tracks using the Spotify Web Playback SDK, inspired by popular music guessing games.

+## Features

+- **Local Network Hosting**: Can be hosted on any device in your local network (laptop, Raspberry Pi, etc.)
+- **Mobile Control**: Use your smartphone to scan QR codes and control playback
+- **Cross-Device**: Server runs on one device, control from any other device on the same network

 ## Setup

 1. **Clone the repository**